micmejia/bible-dump/NKJV/Matthew/Matt 14.md

 And when they got into the boat, the wind ceased.

 ###### 33
-Then those who were in the boat [^f]came and worshiped Him, saying, "Truly You are the Son of God." ## Many Touch Him and Are Made Well
+Then those who were in the boat came and worshiped Him, saying, "Truly You are the Son of God." ## Many Touch Him and Are Made Well

 ###### 34
-When they had crossed over, they came [^g]to the land of Gennesaret.
+When they had crossed over, they came to the land of Gennesaret.

 ###### 35
 And when the men of that place recognized Him, they sent out into all that surrounding region, brought to Him all who were sick,